reharris2/Homework-1-Bootcamp-Kickstart/README.md

        1. Lastly, after analyzing the data, I conclude that projects that launch during mid-spring to early summer have a better chance           of success while those that launch the November and December have a higher probability of failure.
 This may be due to                   conflicts in giving during the holiday season.
        ![alt text](https://github.com/reharris2/Homework-1-Bootcamp-Kickstart/blob/master/LaunchDate.PNG)

+    2. What are some limitations of this dataset?

+       1. The currencies of the goals and the pledges are different; therefore, comparing projects from different countries or                     currencies are not equivalent unless they are placed on equivalent currency basis.